mukit-ds/rag-policy-qa/README.md

 ```

 ### POST /query
-Accepts a natural language question and returns a grounded answer with cited sources.
+Retrieves the most relevant chunks for a question and returns a grounded answer with source citations. `top_k` controls how many chunks to retrieve (1–10, default 5).
-Supports optional streaming via SSE when `stream: true`.

-**Standard request:**
 ```json
 {
   "question": "How long must audit logs be retained?",